-Handel rips West Coast donors 'buying' seat in Georgia race; Palmetto contest takes 2nd billing
+Georgia race: Handel rips West Coast donors 'buying' seat; SC contest takes 2nd billing

 House of Representatives

-Handel rips West Coast donors 'buying' seat in Georgia race; Palmetto contest takes 2nd billing
+Georgia race: Handel rips West Coast donors 'buying' seat; SC contest takes 2nd billing

 Republican congressional candidate Karen Handel on Tuesday ripped Democratic opponent Jon Ossoff for the flood of outside donations that have pumped up his war chest and helped make Tuesday’s Georgia special election the most expensive House race in U.S. history.